New Microsoft Surface Pro X documents suggest an imminent launch

 The latest news comes from an Energy Star Certification for a new Microsoft Windows Surface Pro X device that says it can run both Windows 10 and Windows 11, running on a Qualcomm Snapdragon SQ2 processor with eight cores and 16 threads.

-While most of the information contained on the certification relates to the device's power consumption (for obvious reasons) there are a couple of things worth noting beyond the baseline specs for the device.
+While most of the information contained on the certification, originally spotted by Windows Latest, relates to the device's power consumption (for obvious reasons) there are a couple of things worth noting beyond the baseline specs for the device.

 Toward the bottom of the listing, the certification lists a certification date of August 5, 2021, with a "Date Available On Market" of September 7, 2021, which was obviously two weeks ago.
 This is likely a preliminary date for the earliest the device could have been on the market when the device was submitted for certification.